Quixoty/quixoty-test4.github.io/_pages/precedent gallery.md

 For examples of good and bad precedent images, see the gallery below.

-The next winners will have their photos added on **30th June 2021** for the theme **carpark planting**.
-To see the rules for entering, as well as information on what constitutes a 'good' and 'bad' precedent, refer to the [Precedent Gallery Info][precedent-info] page.
+The next theme will be **carpark planting**.
+To see what constitutes a 'good' and 'bad' precedent, refer to the [Precedent Gallery Info][precedent-info] page.

 [precedent-info]: /precedent gallery info/
 <BR>